ameyrupji/macpro-5-1/README.md

 **Time Required:** 10-15 min

 > **Finding:** Processor screws need to be tighten quite a bit.
-After if the Mac Pro is not booting keep tithing the screws quarter turn at a time till the system does not boot.
+After if the Mac Pro is not booting keep tightening the screws quarter turn at a time till the system does not boot.
 Always tighten the screws in a criss cross pattern.

 ### RAM Upgrade